Augury

+Over the development of the Roman empire, the definition of augury broadened to include other forms of divination.
+Haruspicy—the examination of animal entrails—was learned from the Etruscans.
+The Etruscan practice of observing thunder and lightning was also adapted.
+In Cicero's time, the augurs had mostly switched from using the flight of birds to haruspicy for public divination.

-This type of omen reading was already a millennium old in the time of Classical Greece: in the fourteenth-century BC diplomatic correspondence preserved in Egypt called the "Amarna correspondence", the practice was familiar to the king of Alasia in Cyprus who needed an 'eagle diviner' to be sent from Egypt.
+This type of omen reading was already a millennium old in the time of Classical Greece: in the fourteenth-century BC diplomatic correspondence preserved in Egypt called the Amarna correspondence, the practice was familiar to the king of Alasia in Cyprus who needed an "eagle diviner" to be sent from Egypt.
 This earlier, indigenous practice of divining by bird signs, familiar in the figure of Calchas, the bird-diviner to Agamemnon, who led the army (Iliad I.69), was largely replaced by sacrifice-divination through inspection of the sacrificial victim's liver—haruspices—during the Orientalizing period of archaic Greek culture.
 Plato notes that hepatoscopy held greater prestige than augury by means of birds.

 One of the most famous auspices is the one which is connected with the founding of Rome.
 Once the founders of Rome, Romulus and Remus, arrived at the Palatine Hill, the two argued over where the exact position of the city should be.
 Romulus was set on building the city upon the Palatine, but Remus wanted to build the city on the strategic and easily fortified Aventine Hill.
-The two agreed to settle their argument by testing their abilities as augures and by the will of the gods.
-Each took a seat on the ground apart from one another, and, according to Plutarch, Remus saw six vultures, while Romulus saw twelve.
+The two agreed to settle their argument by testing their abilities as augurs and by the will of the gods.
+Each took a seat on the ground apart from one another, and, according to Plutarch, Remus saw six vultures, after which Romulus saw twelve.
+The two clashed over whether the preference of the gods was indicated by Remus seeing vultures before Romulus did, or by Romulus seeing twelve vultures while Remus saw six.
 Vultures were pre-eminent in Roman augury, furnishing the strongest signs an augur could receive from a wild bird.
-They were subject to protective taboos and also called ‘sacred birds’.
+They were subject to protective taboos and also called sacred birds.